21 Software Engineer Technical Interview Questions and Answers for 2023

 Software engineering skills and competencies to look for

 You would need a software engineer with a bachelor’s degree in computer science, information technology, or related fields.
-Look for the following skills during the interview process:
+Look for the following technical skills during the interview process:

 - Relevant experience in software development;